ACT Test Scores

 College Report

-When you send scores to colleges through MyACT, they're delivered to Encoura and include Student and High School Report details, your self-reported grades in up to 30 courses, and possible college performance predictions.
+When you send scores to colleges through MyACT, they also receive your self-reported grades in up to 30 courses, and possible college performance predictions.

 Your ACT Score Questions Answered